d-kozak/enticing/eql-compiler/src/main/resources/LANGUAGE_SPEC.md

  B should not be in the document.
 * **Parenthesis** - ```(A | B) & C```

-You can use parenthesis to build more complex logical expressions, such as this example, where we want at least one of A or B and C.
+You can use parenthesis to build more complex logic expressions, such as this example, where we want at least one of A or B and C.
 * **Proximity** - ```A B ~ 5```

 A and B should appear exactly 5 positions next to each other.